 When opened, the diary offers such phrases as ‘Do it today, or later you'll pay!’
-Fun times!
+How fun.

 ‘Practical Defensive Magic and its Use Against the Dark Arts’ – Sirius and Lupin

-A handy set of spell books for vanquishing Dark lords, or people who wear huge, annoying backpacks on buses.
-We may have added that last part.
+A handy set of spell books for vanquishing Dark lords, or people who wear huge, annoying backpacks on packed buses.
+Alright, we may have added that last part.

 A brown wallet with fangs – Hagrid

 Because wallets that don’t try to attack you whenever you put money in them are so passé.